 - Provide help to persons who wish to quit through Quit and Win initiatives.

-- In India, tobacco usage is responsible for about 1.3 million deaths per year, or 3500 deaths per day, creating a significant burden on society and the economy that may be avoided.
+In India alone, tobacco usage is responsible for about 1.3 million deaths per year, or 3500 deaths per day, creating a significant burden on society and the economy that may be avoided.
+Observing World No Tobacco Day is significant because:

 - Tobacco hurts the country's economic development.